jcrawley/Spitfire/README.md

 # Spitfire

 Spitfire is a language that allows the user to implement solutions as fast as possible using the least amount of keystones.
-It relies on indentation.
-It makes all other languages it’s bitch.
+Ain't nobody got time to type out whole words!

 ### Examples